 - Retail workers

 Under the law, it is required that employers provide training, supervision and adequate monitoring for workers, as well as taking practical steps to mitigate the risks inherent to their employees’ roles.
 For lone workers, these steps may look a little different than usual, and employers should perform a detailed risk assessment to identify the areas in which additional measures need to be in place.
+To help you with this task, we have prepared for you a free template to perform this assessment.

 Inherent dangers of jobs where you work alone